ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

    | Allowed transit encryption modes| As the share owner, you can specify how you want clients within your account and authorized accounts to connect to your file share.
 You can select *none* if you do not want them to use encryption in transit.
 If you want them to use encryption in transit, select *ipsec* for your zonal files or *stunnel* for your regional files. |
    {: caption="Values for creating a file share and mount target." caption-side="bottom"}

-1. The creation of mount targets is optional.
+1. The creation of [mount targets](/docs/vpc?topic=vpc-file-storage-vpc-about#fs-share-mount-targets) is optional.
 You can skip this step if you do not want to create a mount target now.
-Otherwise, click **Create**.
+However, you need one to mount your file share on a compute host.
+A file share can have multiple mount targets so you can access it from multiple VPCs.
 You can create one mount target per VPC per file share.
+To create it, click **Create**.

    - If you selected security group as the access mode, enter the information as described in the Table 2.
 This action creates and attaches a [virtual network interface](/docs/vpc?topic=vpc-vni-about) to your mount target that identifies the file share with a reserved IP address and applies the rules of the selected Security group.
 This mount target supports encryption-in-transit and cross-zone mounting.
       1. Provide a mount target name.
 The name can be up to 63 lowercase alpha-numeric characters and include the hyphen (-), and must begin with a lowercase letter.
 You can later edit the name if you want.